 NATIONAL MINER’S DAY

-This day was created as a day of reflection, when we can show appreciation for the sacrifices, honor the accomplishments and remember the tragedies that these hard-working individuals experience, the country must keep in mind that mining is one of the most dangerous jobs in America, and the miners put their lives at risk each and every day as they contend with health and safety issues as well as their uncertainty of the future.
+As we honor their accomplishments and remember the tragedies that these hard-working individuals experience, the country must keep in mind that mining is one of the most dangerous jobs in America.
+Miners put their lives at risk every day.
+They contend with health and safety issues as well as an uncertain future.

 The Coal Mine Health and Safety Act of 1969 as well as the Federal Mine Safety and Health Act of 1977 were created to oversee the safety and health of all miners.